dt-orders/keptn-orders-setup/AWS.md

 ## Option 2 - delete from the Azure console

-The the aws web console, choose VM and terminate it.
+From the aws web console, choose VM and terminate it and choose the security group and delete it.